-The Visitors Center is your check-in point for all public programs.
-Inside, extensive exhibits explain what astronomers do at the observatory.
-The Visitors Center also includes a theater and gift shop.
+The Visitors Center is your starting point for all public programs.
+Inside, exhibits explain what astronomers do at the observatory.
+The Visitors Center also includes a theater, gift shop, and cafe.